-As at December 31, 2022, approximately 11 percent of the company's proved reserves were proved undeveloped reflecting volumes of 240 million oil-equivalent barrels.
-Proved undeveloped reserves are associated with Syncrude and Cold Lake.
-This compared to 386 million oil-equivalent barrels of proved undeveloped reserves reported at the end of 2021.
-The decrease of 146 million oil-equivalent barrels of proved undeveloped reserves includes a decrease of 133 million oil-equivalent barrels at Cold Lake associated with a shift of future development from the traditional Cyclic Steam Stimulation (CSS) to lower emissions intensity, solvent based technologies, a decrease of 7 million oil-equivalent barrels at Syncrude, and a decrease of 6 million oil-equivalent barrels due to the Montney and Duvernay unconventional assets sale.
-No proved undeveloped reserves were converted into proved developed reserves during 2022.
+As at December 31, 2023, approximately 10 percent of the company's proved reserves were proved undeveloped reflecting volumes of 218 million oil-equivalent barrels.
+Proved undeveloped reserves are associated with Syncrude, Kearl and Cold Lake.
+This compared to 240 million oil-equivalent barrels of proved undeveloped reserves reported at the end of 2022.
+The decrease of 22 million oil-equivalent barrels of proved undeveloped reserves is mainly attributed to the migration of Cold Lake proved undeveloped reserves to proved developed reserves following infill development drilling and the start-up of the Grand Rapids Phase 1 project.